 - The actual process of creating, troubleshooting, and uploading export files to EDMIS

 Note: This FAQ is written for Neoserra administrators, operating in administrator-mode, because they are the only type of Neoserra users that are allowed to perform EDMIS exports in Neoserra.

-This setting allows you define the default funding source(s) for all EDMIS exports.
+For example, here you can define the default funding source(s) for all EDMIS exports.
 When you initially create an export, its funding source filter will default to whatever is set in the Funding source(s) of activity configuration, but it can always be overridden at the time of EDMIS export generation.

-The above mentioned settings are EDMIS specific and are all found under the EDMIS menu heading.
-There are some additional General Settings for you to be aware of such as the the ability for you to lock data in the Neoserra database that is older than a designated date.
+The above mentioned settings are EDMIS specific and are all found under the on the SBA/DLA pane.
+There is an additional configuration on the "Settings" panel for you to be aware of.
+The "Settings" panel allows you to lock data in the Neoserra database that is older than a designated date.
 Why is this important?
 This is important because, although SBA allows edits to records previously submitted within the current fiscal year, once the fiscal year has closed, no records from the prior year may be edited.

 To ensure that your Neoserra database is fully synchronized with the EDMIS database, OutreachSystems strongly recommends that you lock data each year right before uploading your fourth-quarter export files to EDMIS.
 This prevents users from adding or editing records that you are in the process of exporting.
 Neoserra administrators can override this lock so if you require the ability to change records based on Neoserra or EDMIS error log data, you're still able to do so.